 Association of Women Faculty and Professionals (AWFP) “offers women faculty and professionals opportunities for fun, networking and learning through social activities, seminars, discussion groups and other events.”

-Black Faculty and Staff Caucus “fosters, supports, and celebrates the achievement of Black employees at the University of North Carolina at Chapel Hill.”
+Carolina Black Caucus‘s vision is a university community that consistently and enthusiastically fosters, supports, and celebrates the achievement of Black employees at the University of North Carolina at Chapel Hill.

 Center for Faculty Excellence “enable[s] faculty members in all disciplines to reach their goals in teaching, research, and leadership throughout their careers.”